rnx2024/Real-time-Dashboard-Python-Dash-/README.md

 Here's the new dashboard:
 ![Dashboard](https://github.com/rnx2024/Real-time-Dashboard-Python-Dash-/blob/main/dashboard-with-filter.png)

+3. AWS Cloud S3 Dashboard.
 An AWS Cloud S3 Dashboard is added.
 This makes use of a dataset within an AWS Cloud S3 bucket.
 It retrieves the data from the S3 bucket and load it to memory.
 It makes use of the callback function to make real-time updates.
 For a medium dataset, loading it to a dataframe memory is quite manageable.
 For larger datasets, pyspark will have to be the more efficient use.
 The boto3 package is used here which allows the easy interaction with AWS Cloud within Python.

 This is the AWS Cloud S3 bucket Dashboard with a filter for location and summary statistics:
 ![Dashboard](https://github.com/rnx2024/Real-time-Dashboard-Python-Dash-/blob/main/AWSCloud-PythonDash/dashboard_awss3bucket_dataset.png)